shan-weiqiang/roboticfluid/README.md

 - **~52% faster** serialization than Protobuf and **~38% faster** than FastDDS
 - **~89% faster** deserialization than Protobuf and **~53% faster** than FastDDS
 - **Consistent performance advantage** that scales with data size

+**Caveats**: Due to the memory dump approach, roboticfluid uses significantly more storage space compared to Protobuf and FastDDS, which employ efficient binary encoding schemes to reduce payload size.